MAVERIC-ThinkNXT-LIMITED/DigitalThinkNxtAssessment/README.md

 # Assignment timeline:
 - 2 weeks for Springboot
-- 1 week buffer to complete any backend pending tasks
+  - 1 week buffer to complete any pending tasks in backend
 - 2 weeks for Angular/ReactJS
-- 1 week buffer to complete any frontend pending tasks
+  - 1 week buffer to complete any pending tasks in frontend

   During the course of both Springboot as well as React/Angular training we need to have demos at regular intervals.
 Frequency of which can be as follows:
     - First week Thursday, Second week's Tuesday and a final demo on Second week's Friday.
 Incase if there is any slippage due to some genuine issue then Third week's Wednesday and Friday can be used.